DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 If JavaScript is unavailable, the subjects are still contained within the scrollable region, but the search box is no longer shown.

+The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.

-If there are 15 subjects or fewer offered by a provider, the subject filter will be displayed as a list of checkboxes.
+If there are 15 subjects or fewer offered by a provider, the subject filter will be displayed as a simple list of checkboxes.

 When a subject has been selected and the filters have been applied, the remove filter ‘tags’ are displayed under ‘selected filters’ at the top of the filter panel.
 They’re also displayed at the top of the subject filter to tell users what subjects have been selected as they may be hidden in the scrollable region.